Skip to page content

 Forms

-Baselayer form elements have simple background and focus styling (no default border).
+Baselayer form elements have simple background and focus styling.

 Notes: